 Employees are never paid out for unused accrued sick time at time of separation.
-Sick time is prorated in the month of separation if the separation date is prior to the last day of the month, as outlined in the chart below.
+Sick time is prorated in the month of separation if the separation date is after the 15th of the month.
 Additional proration may occur if an employee has unpaid workdays during the month prior to the employee's separation date.
+Details on proration due to unpaid time can be found in the Sick Time section of this guide.

-Sick Time Proration for Separated Employees (Staff)
+Sick Time Proration for Separated Staff

-Separation Date Sick Time Days (Hours) Accrued for Month
+Separation Date Hours Accrued for Month

-1st - 7th 0
+1st - 15th 0

-8th - 14th 0.25 (2 hours)

-15th - 21st 0.5 (4 hours)

-22nd or after Normal Accrual Rate
+16th or after Normal Accrual Rate

-\Part-time employees' hours accrued will be based on percentage of effort.
+^{}Part-time employees' hours accrued will be based on percentage of effort.